Resources: Slack Help

 Getting started with asynchronous standups in Slack with Polly is super simple – we’ll walk you through each step to get it set up and running.

 First, you’ll want to log into your Polly web dashboard.
 On the left-hand side menu, you should see a shiny new button that says New!
 Slack Standups.

 Clicking on that will automatically pre-populate the authoring form with our Standup template.
-It even auto-tags with a Standup tag so you can easily filter out all your other surveys and have easy access to your standup results.
+It even auto-tags with a Standup tag so you can easily filter out all your other multi-question polly and have easy access to your standup results.

 Other than that, you can set the standup template to fit your needs.
 Whether that means changing the question wording, the frequency of the standup, or the automated reminder set up.

 The default close date is after one day, with a reminder after 1 hour.
 That way, you can get responses back in an efficient manner, while being mindful of your distributed team.

 In the Polly template setting, we have it set to automatically post results after the multi-question polly closes, while making results accessible to the team before it closes.

 This way, everyone will get notified of the results once it has been completed, but anyone with a need to know can check on the status beforehand.

 As a participant, it’s super simple and straightforward to go through the daily standup.

 Just hit Start Polly, and a focused window will open up with all of the question prompts in view for you to answer.